Primitive Baptists: History

 Upon examination, it was found that most of the churches had given their opinions; and after an interchange of sentiments among the members of this body, it was agreed that we discard all Missionary Societies, Bible Societies and Theological Seminaries, and the practices heretofore resorted to for their support, in begging money from the public; and if any persons should be among us, as agents of any of said societies, we hereafter discountenance them in those practices; and if under a character of a minister of the gospel, we will not invite them into our pulpits; believing these societies and institutions to be the inventions of men, and not warranted from the word of God.
 We further do unanimously agree that should any of the members of our churches join the fraternity of Masons, or, being members, continue to visit the lodges and parades, we will not invite them to preach in our pulpits, believing them to be guilty of such practices; and we declare non-fellowship with them and such practices altogether.

 The official split between "Old School" and "New School" Baptists occurred during a meeting at the Black Rock Church on September 28, 1832 in Butler, MD.
 This became known as the Black Rock Address.

 Primitive Baptist churches arose in the mountainous regions of the American South, where they are found in their greatest numbers.

 African-American Primitive Baptist groups have been considered a unique category of Primitive Baptist.
 Approximately 50,000 African Americans are affiliated with African-American Primitive Baptist churches as of 2005.
 Approximately 64,000 people were affiliated (as of 1995) with Primitive Baptist churches in the various other emergences of Primitive Baptists.

 Since arising in the 19th century, the influence of Primitive Baptists has waned as "Missionary Baptists became the mainstream".

 Theological views

-Primitive Baptists reject some elements of Calvin's theology, such as infant baptism, and avoid the term "Calvinist".
+Primitive Baptists reject some elements of classical Reformed theology, such as infant baptism, and avoid the term "Calvinist".
 They are still Calvinist in the sense of holding strongly to the Five Points of Calvinism and they explicitly reject Arminianism.
 They are also characterized by "intense conservatism".

 One branch, the Primitive Baptist Universalist church of central Appalachia, developed their own unique Trinitarian Universalist theology as an extension of the irresistible grace doctrine of Calvinist theology.
 They were encouraged in this direction by 19th century itinerant Christian universalist preachers of similar theological bent to Hosea Ballou and John Murray.